Card Transaction Examples

 For a preauthorization with completion at a gas pump, Visa Interlink (debit) rails, and an upcharge of $75, this is how a $25 purchase might appear, assuming $1000 available balance at the beginning of the purchase.

-- The top row is the initial preauthorization with the upcharge.
+- Row 1 — The initial preauthorization with the upcharge.
 Galileo places a 75.00 hold on the account.

-- The second and third rows have the same timestamp, and they represent the time when the gas has finished pumping.
-The third row is the completion that the pump sends with the actual sale amount, and the second row is the preauthorization backout immediately before.
+- Rows 2–3 — Both rows have the same timestamp, and they represent the time when the gas has finished pumping.
+Row 3 is the completion that the pump sends with the actual sale amount, and Row 2 is the preauthorization backout immediately before.
 The hold on the account is now 25.00.
 The momentary increase to the balance from the backout happens on the ledger but is not perceptible to the cardholder nor can the funds be spent.

-- The fourth and fifth rows have the same timestamp a day or so later, when the settlement batch file arrives at Galileo and Galileo matches the clearing message to the completion.
-The fifth row is the final settlement amount and the fourth row is the backout immediately before.
+- Rows 4–5 — Both rows have the same timestamp a day or so later, when the settlement batch file arrives at Galileo, and Galileo matches the clearing message to the completion.
+Row 5 is the final settlement amount, and Row 4 is the backout immediately before.
 The momentary increase to the balance happens on the ledger but is not perceptible to the cardholder.

 Other network codes